CLopMan/TypeGame/readme.md

 #### Count correct an incorrect characters after an input
 This function is prety simple, there are 3 possibilities:
 - Input is shorter that the text: compare every character of the input with its counterpart.
-After that, add to c_failed the absolute difference between input and text sizes.
+After that, add to c_failed the absolute difference between input and text size.
 - Input hast the same size that text: compare every character in input to its counterpart in text.
 - Input has more characters than text: compare every character of the text with its counterpart in the input.
-Then, add to c_failed the absolute difference between input and text sizes.
+Then, add to c_failed the absolute difference between input and text size.

-Generalize this function is pretty simple:
+Generalizing this function is pretty simple:

 ```cpp
 for (int i = 0; i < std::min(text.lenght(), input.lenght()); ++i) {